zahlman/dsa/doc/README.txt

 The `future/` subdirectory contains documentation for planned features that have not yet been implemented, or describing intended future behaviour that differs from the current behaviour of the code.

+`toplevel.txt` is the best place to start reading the current documentation.